Nivedita-Saha/e-commerce-analytics/README.md

-# e-commerce-analytics
+# E-Commerce Analytics Project

-A data-driven e-commerce project analyzing customer behavior, sales performance, and product trends.
-Includes interactive notebooks, visualizations, and machine learning models to support business insights and decision-making.
+## Overview
+This project explores an **e-commerce dataset** to uncover customer behavior, sales patterns, and product performance.
+It uses **Python, Pandas, Matplotlib/Seaborn, and Jupyter Notebook** for analysis and visualization.
+The goal is to provide insights that can help optimize sales strategy, product recommendations, and overall business performance.

+---